Medically reviewed on April 16, 2017.

 Baseline at Grade 2: No dose interruption.

 -Grade 2 Recurrence or Grade 3 (Greater than 5 to 20 x ULN): Interrupt dose; upon recovery to baseline grade or less, resume at next lower dose level.

--Grade 3 Recurrence or Grade 4 (Greater than 20 x ULN): Discontinue treatment.
+-Grade 3 Recurrence or Grade 4 (Greater than 20 x ULN): Discontinue therapy

 COMBINED ELEVATIONS IN ALT and/or AST ELEVATIONS WITH TOTAL BILIRUBIN INCREASE IN THE ABSENCE OF CHOLESTASIS:

-ALT and/or AST Greater than 3 x ULN Along with Total Bilirubin Greater than 2 x ULN Irrespective of Baseline Grade: Discontinue treatment.
+ALT and/or AST greater than 3 x ULN along with total bilirubin greater than 2 x ULN irrespective of baseline Grade: Discontinue therapy

 DOSE REDUCTIONS FOR ADVERSE REACTIONS/TOXICITIES: